David Hobbs helped make these videos

 If you are having problems with the transmission in your Ram 2500, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb1997 Dodge Ram 2500 5.9L V8 Standard Cab Pickup
+Don't send mixed signals - if your turn signal doesn't blink, or blinks rapidly, you likely have a burnt out bulb1997 Dodge Ram 2500 5.9L V8 Standard Cab Pickup